ADP Stock: This Top Dividend Stock Is on the Verge of a Breakout

 ADP Stock’s Dividend Could Double in Five Years

 The official slogan of Wall Street could be “out with the old and in with the new.”
 Investors are always looking forward, searching for the next crop of great businesses with new products, services, and/or ideas.
-These innovations often serve as a catalyst for outsized shareholder returns.
+These innovations often serve as catalysts for outsized shareholder returns.

 Growth investors have long understood the power of new ideas.
 Such innovations often come from young, emerging concerns that have just gone public.
 In other cases, established businesses reinvent themselves with game-changing products or new management teams.
 Think about the time Steve Jobs returned to Apple Inc. (NASDAQ:AAPL) as CEO and the string of revolutionary gadgets that came after, including the “iPod,” “iPhone,” and “iPad.”

-For proof, consider some of my most profitable recommendations to paid-subscribers: Nike Inc (NYSE:NKE), Union Pacific Corporation (NYSE:UNP), and Iron Mountain Inc (NYSE:IRM).
+For proof, consider some of my most profitable recommendations to my paid subscribers: Nike Inc (NYSE:NKE), Union Pacific Corporation (NYSE:UNP), and Iron Mountain Inc (NYSE:IRM).
 These stocks all soared after their respective management teams shook up existing operations.

 And I’m not the only one excited.
 Billionaire Bill Ackman has backed the company’s new strategy, investing more than $533.0 million into the company.
 Other hedge funds, including Jim Simons, Steve Cohen, and D.E.
 Shaw, have also started purchasing shares.
-Several top Wall Street houses have also upgraded shares, almost begging clients to buy ADP stock.
+Several top Wall Street houses have also upgraded ADP stock, almost begging their clients to buy shares.

 This Top Dividend Stock Gushes Cash Flow

 If you have ever collected a biweekly paycheck, there’s a good chance you did business with Automatic Data Processing.
-The company represents the world’s largest payroll processor, with more than 740,000 clients.
-Each time one of these employees gets paid, the company charges a commission.
+The company is the world’s largest payroll processor, with more than 740,000 clients.
+Each time an employee of one of these clients gets paid, the company charges a commission.
 In total, ADP delivers about one out of every six paychecks in the country.
 (Source: “How ADP Turns Payroll into Cash,” CFO, April 5, 2013.)

 Analysts gush over this business model for one key reason: switching costs.
 ADP signs up customers to long-term contracts, and once the company gets its hooks into a business, it tends to become ingrained in day-to-day business processes.
 That can make moving operations over to a different vendor a hassle.

 Worse, the transition process introduces the risk of making mistakes or errors in processing payments.
-That can damage relations with employees, not to mention the expensive fines from regulators.
+That can damage relations with employees, not to mention lead to expensive fines from regulators.

 The end result?
-The typical ADP customer stays with the company for more than 10 years, resulting in a steady stream of recurring cash flows.
+The typical ADP client stays with the company for more than 10 years, leading to a steady stream of recurring cash flows.
 This type of loyalty also allows management to raise prices year after year with little fear of losing clients to rivals.

-But here’s the real genius of Automatic Data Processing’s business model: before transferring any cash to employees, the company keeps these funds, called the “float,” in its own account.
+But here’s the real genius of ADP’s business model: before transferring any cash to employees, the company keeps these funds, called the “float,” in its own account.
 During this period, ADP earns interest.

-Last quarter, the company held $23.6 billion over average each night for clients earning an average annual return of 2.2%.
-Altogether, this income stream added up to $191.1 million in interest.
+Last quarter, the company held $23.6 billion on average each night for clients, earning an average annual return of 2.2%.
+This income stream added up to $191.1 million in interest.
 That amounts to “free” money, padding the company’s bottom line.
 (Source: “ADP Reports Second Quarter Fiscal 2019 Results,” Automatic Data Processing, January 30, 2019.)

-For proof of how profitable this business can be, take a look at Automatic Data Processing’s financial results.
-Last year, gross margins topped 43%, while operating margins topped 20%.
+For proof of how profitable this business can be, take a look at ADP’s financial results.
+Last year, its gross margins topped 43%, while its operating margins topped 20%.
 Those kinds of numbers put the company in the ranking of top dividend stocks like PepsiCo, Inc. (NASDAQ:PEP), The Coca-Cola Co (NYSE:KO), and Procter & Gamble Co (NYSE:PG).

 And what does ADP do with all that money?
 It gives most of it back to the owners of the business.
 Last year, management spent $981.0 billion on stock buybacks; that’s the rough equivalent of a tax-deferred 2.4% dividend yield.
-Since 2000, Automatic Data Processing has reduced its share count by more than a third.
+Since 2000, the company has reduced its share count by more than a third.
 This program increases investors’ claims to future cash flows, increasing the value of remaining shares.
-11.5%.

 These Catalysts Could Send ADP Stock Surging

-Automatic Data Processing represents exactly the kind of quiet, yet lucrative, business I love to recommend in Retirement Riches.
-But a new set of executives promise to kick those returns into overdrive over the next few years.
-At their 2018 Analyst Day presentation, management revealed a three-part plan to reshape the company’s operations.
+Automatic Data Processing is exactly the kind of quiet, yet lucrative, business I love to recommend in the Retirement Riches newsletter.
+But a new set of executives promises to kick those returns into overdrive over the next few years.
+At their 2018 analyst day presentation, management revealed a three-part plan to reshape the company’s operations.

-Executives see other opportunities to squeeze more profit out of every dollar of revenue.
-Last June, for instance, ADP announced plans to close smaller regional offices into a handful of supercenters.
+ADP executives see other opportunities to squeeze more profit out of every dollar of revenue.
+Last June, for instance, the company announced plans to close smaller regional offices and fold them into a handful of supercenters.
 The company also wants to reduce overhead by automating routine tasks and pushing suppliers for discounts.
 (Source: “ADP used to have a lot of small offices.
 Now, it wants big service centers like Allentown,” The Morning Call, June 15, 2018.)

-Second, Automatic Data Processing intends to introduce new payroll services.
+Second, ADP intends to introduce new payroll services.
 Payroll processing has become a commoditized business in recent years.
-New competitors have started stealing ADP’s smaller customers by offering cheaper services, while larger clients have tried saving costs by bringing these HR functions in-house.
+New competitors have started stealing ADP’s smaller customers by offering cheaper services, while larger clients have tried saving costs by bringing payroll functions in-house.
 To combat these challenges, the business wants to roll out a suite of new services.

 In 2020, for example, ADP will launch its new payroll engine.
 The upgrade will allow customers to keep up with changing regulations in different jurisdictions and pay wages in real-time.

-Automatic Data Processing has also rolled out the new “Wisely” payment app, targeted toward Millennials and generation Z employees.
-The program makes it easier to pay remote and freelance workers, which represents one of the fastest-growing sections of the labor force.
+Automatic Data Processing has also rolled out its new “Wisely” payment app, targeted toward companies with a lot of millennial and Generation Z employees.
+The program makes it easier to pay remote and freelance workers, one of the fastest-growing sections of the labor force.

 And that’s only a sample of what ADP has in store.
 By introducing new products, the company can protect its market share and justify price hikes to customers.

 Third, ADP hopes to become a consultant for clients, rather than just a payroll processor.
-At the same presentation that detailed this three-part plan, Automatic Data Processing rolled out its new “DataCloud” application.
+At the same presentation that detailed its three-part plan, the company rolled out its new “DataCloud” application.
 The service provides real-time data to help clients analyze patterns and trends in their business, such as overtime, compensation, and turnover.

 Employers can use this information to make better operational decisions, such as offering more competitive pay packages or ensuring equitable wages.
 All of which means a happier workforce, lower turnover, and lower costs.

-To lead the transition, the board of directors promoted longtime executive Dermot O’Brien to Chief Transformation Officer.
-The board of directors has also brought in several external hires, including a new Chief Strategy Officer and Chief Financial Officer.
+To lead the transition, ADP’s board of directors promoted longtime executive Dermot O’Brien to the position of Chief Transformation Officer.
+The board has also brought in several external hires, including a new Chief Strategy Officer and Chief Financial Officer.